wcukier/pu-astro-ug-wiki/course_paths.md

 Note that there is a decent amount of flexibility in the tracks:

-For Physics PHY 103 / PHY 105 and PHY 104 / PHY 106 and ISC are interchangeable.
+For Physics PHY 103 / PHY 105 and PHY 104 / PHY 106 are interchangeable.

 For Math MAT 201 / MAT 203 / MAT 216 / MAT 300 are interchangeable, along with MAT 202 / MAT 204 / MAT 217 / MAT 218.